AndieWill510/tinydoor/Options/012-sam-behind-the-bar.md

 He accepted all of who and what I was.

-And that made all that was next possible.
+And that made all of what was next possible.

 That sentence needs to stay plain because the thing itself was plain.